Base64 FAQ

 Usage from Address Bar

-You can use direct access to this page from your browser address bar.
-Type string that you need to encode/decode with algorithm according to next schema: https://md5calc.com/base64/<TYPE:enc|dec>/<PHRASE> For example to visit page that contains encoded "hello world" you can just visit url: https://md5calc.com/base64/enc/hello+world The another cool thing is that you can specify "json" or "plain" mode into URL and you will get only encoded/decoded in response.
+Access this page directly from your browser's address bar.
+Enter the string you want to encode/decode using the following schema: https://md5calc.com/base64/<TYPE:enc|dec>/<PHRASE> For example, to visit the page with the encoded string "hello world", simply go to: https://md5calc.com/base64/enc/hello+world Another cool feature is that you can specify "json" or "plain" mode in the URL to get only the encoded/decoded string in the response.

-Schema of this future: https://md5calc.com/base64/<TYPE:enc|dec>.<OUTPUT:plain|json>/<PHRASE> Example: https://md5calc.com/base64/enc.plain/hello+world Will output: aGVsbG8gd29ybGQ=
+Schema of this feature: https://md5calc.com/base64/<TYPE:enc|dec>.<OUTPUT:plain|json>/<PHRASE> Example: https://md5calc.com/base64/enc.plain/hello+world Will output: aGVsbG8gd29ybGQ=

 Usage from Javascript